vufind-org/autocomplete.js/README.md

 ```

 ### callback (optional)
 This function will fire when a selection is made.
+Returning false will prevent closing of dropdown and populating of the input element.

 ```Javascript
 function(data, inputElement, eventType) {